lgss/lgss-digital-theme/README.md

-# GOV.UK Blogs
+# LGSS Digital blog

-This is the theme in use for the blogs hosted at blog.gov.uk.
-It is currently in beta.
+This is the theme in use for the blogs hosted at blog.gov.uk, tweaked by LGSS for use by the LGSS Digital Service.

 ## Installation